Minenoura

 The Jōmon people are probably the ancestors of the Ainu, the indigenous people still found in small numbers in Hokkaidō and almost completely assimilated into Japanese society.

 Almost all of today's population of Japan are descended from the Yamato people who crossed the sea from the Korean peninsula to northern Kyūshū in the first millennium BCE.
-They brought rice cultivation and an early Japonic language.
+They brought rice cultivation, an early Japonic language, and a worship of ancestors and local spirits that became a basis for early Shintō.

 Leaving the former temple site, the path passes a small shrine.